brevzin/brevzin.github.io/_posts/2025-07-26-ctp-reflection.md

 };
 ```

 There are other ways to approach this from a library perspective that might be more or less convenient.
-Deserialization could, instead of taking all the `std::meta::info`s instead take a `std::vector<std::meta::info>`.
+Deserialization could, instead of taking all the `std::meta::info`s instead go back to taking a `std::vector<std::meta::info>` like I had earlier.
 That way deserialization would be:

 ```cpp
 static consteval auto deserialize(std::vector<std::meta::info> v) -> target_type {